Camphor Laurel Natural Antibacterial Qualities

 Any of these substances can be toxic in purified form, but there is no evidence to suggest that food contact with Camphor laurel wood (particularly after curing) would produce any adverse effects.

-This said, there is no guarantee, as there cannot be any substance that a particular individual will not be allergic to any of the chemicals in timber, but most of them commonly occur in foods & confectionery.
+This said, there is no guarantee, that a particular individual will not be allergic to any of the chemicals in timber, just like some people are allergic to peanuts and some aren’t.

 Lavender, for instance, contains camphor, limonene, eugenol, pinene & linalool.